-My home state offers a full range of seasons and lakeshore enough for everyone.
+My home state offers a full range of seasons, lakes, and culture.
+Enough for everyone.

-It’s the headwaters of the Mississippi, a seaport (thanks to the port of Duluth on Lake Superior and its links through the Great Lakes to the Atlantic), the home of Paul Bunyan and assorted giant fish, birds and other fantastical creatures.
+It’s the headwaters of the Mississippi, a seaport (thanks to the port of Duluth on Lake Superior and its link to the Atlantic through the Great Lakes), the home of Paul Bunyan and assorted giant fish, birds and other fantastical creatures.
 It’s a land of farms and forests, prairies and rocky cliffs, and water — always water.
 It’s a rural state with thriving cities and a vibrant metropolitan area alive with arts, culture, and fine dining.

 Minnesota is a land of many seasons, all of which have a many things to recommend them and a few we’d rather forget.

 Minnesota State Parks preserve a wide range of Minnesota’s natural diversity throughout the state.